xDocka15/DE2_Projekt/README.md

 # DE2_Projekt

-# This repository was used for both Project for PBC-DE2
+# This repository was used for both projects for BPC-DE2